Harrietville Chinese Mining Village

-The village, occupied from at least the early 1860s until the early 1900s, occupies a number of benched levels created by the inhabitants, on sloping ground, 100 metres wide at its widest point, that follows the south bank of the East Branch of the Ovens River, for about 700 metres.
+The village, occupied from at least the early 1860s until the 1890s, occupies a number of benched levels created by the inhabitants, on sloping ground, 100 metres wide at its widest point, that follows the south bank of the East Branch of the Ovens River, for about 700 metres.

 Since being abandoned more than 100 years ago, it had become heavily overgrown, with only remnant traces of foundation stones occasionally visible under the vegetation.

 This was the first archaeological dig in Victoria of a Chinese mining settlement.
 The largely undisturbed site includes mine workings, water races, building foundations, and vegetable gardens: a rare survivor of the heyday of Chinese gold mining in Victoria.